 A3: The BPCI program will end on September 30, 2018 and BPCI Advanced will begin on October 1, 2018.
-The CJR program will continue through 2020.
+The Comprehensive Care for Joint Replacement (CJR) program will continue through 2020.
 CMS states that it will monitor the effects of outpatient total knees on these programs.
 However, because it does not expect a significant volume of TKA cases to move from the hospital inpatient setting, CMS does not anticipate a substantial impact on the patient-mix for the BPCI and CJR models.